ibm-cloud-docs/AnalyticsEngine/configure-cos-via-ambari.md

 4. Ambari indicates which services need to be restarted.
 Click **Restart All Required** to restart all services affected by your  changes.

  ![Restart any affected services](images/restart-required-services.png)
+5. Verify the configuration by running a few housekeeping commands.
+See [Useful Object Storage housekeeping commands](/docs/AnalyticsEngine?topic=AnalyticsEngine-data-movement-cos#useful-object-storage-housekeeping-commands).